 How Much Do They Cost?

-A Yorkshire Terrier puppy from a registered AKC breeding will cost between $1200 and $1500 dollars.
+A Yorkshire Terrier puppy from a registered AKC breeding will cost between $1200 and $1500.
 Seriously consider looking into adoption and find a breed rescue in your area—sometimes animals are surrendered because an owner passes away or an owner has to move.
 You can both save a life and save money—a win-win.

 Why Do Yorkies Stink?

 Yorkies are prone to skin conditions—as are all purebred dogs—and often develop dermatitis and dry, scaly skin, but health conditions like hormone imbalances can also cause problems and odor.
-It's important to wok with your veterinarian to rule out underlying medical issues.
+It's important to work with your veterinarian to rule out underlying medical issues.
 They may recommend putting your dog on a hypoallergenic diet or incorporating a supplement like fish oil to help with skin and coat conditioning.